Joint Activities with Other Associations

-Modelled on the bi-annual EASP Summer Schools, which are held in even-numbered years, the Society of Personality and Social Psychology (SPSP) offers comparable two-week intensive summer schools for US/Canadian doctoral students, to be held in the United States in odd-numbered years, beginning in 2003.
+Modelled on the bi-annual EASP Summer School, which is held in even-numbered years, the Society of Personality and Social Psychology (SPSP) offers comparable two-week intensive summer schools for US/Canadian doctoral students, that are held since 2003 in the United States in odd-numbered years.
 The next SISPP summer school will take place in 2019 at New York University.

 Previous SISPP Summer Schools

 - 2017: University of Southern California, July 9-22, 2017

 - 2015: Northeastern University in Boston, Mass., July 19 - August 1, 2015

 - 2013: University of California, Davis, July 15-26, 2013